fish-shell/fish-shell/doc_src/language.rst

    sets how long fish waits for another key after seeing an escape, to distinguish pressing the escape key from the start of an escape sequence.
 The default is 30ms.
 Increasing it increases the latency but allows pressing escape instead of alt for alt+character bindings.
 For more information, see :ref:`the chapter in the bind documentation <cmd-bind-escape>`.

+.. envvar:: fish_complete_path

+   determines where fish looks for completion.
+When trying to complete for a command, fish looks for files in the directories in this variable.

+.. envvar:: fish_function_path

+   determines where fish looks for functions.
+When fish :ref:`autoloads <syntax-function-autoloading>` a function, it will look for files in these directories.

 .. envvar:: fish_greeting

    the greeting message printed on startup.
 This is printed by a function of the same name that can be overridden for more complicated changes (see :doc:`funced <cmds/funced>`)